Unthrottled/blog/_posts/2017-12-29-Hydration-Driven-Devolpment.md

 #### Actually writing tests!

-Now that the API's have been re-designed, it's time to write some tests against the defined APIs!
+Now that the APIs have been re-designed, it's time to write some tests against the defined APIs!

 Choosing a starting point to write tests, as mentioned before, is tricky sometimes.
 Starting to test the main class `WaterRepository` that solves the given use case is a good starting point.